To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Drupal’s latest versions 7.0 and 8.0, however, are a vast improvement toward being more user-friendly for non-developers.
 A huge plus with Drupal is its slim core, which eats up much fewer of your site’s resources.
 And this CMS even allows you to set up complex company portals with multi-domain structures.

 Blogger, however, is limited in design, customization and functionality.
 You only get a few templates to choose from, and there aren’t that many third-party designs out there.
-But if all you need is a nice looking blog and don’t mind Google owning your site, then Blogger could be a great solution.
+But if all you need is a no-frills blog and don’t mind Google owning your site, then Blogger could be a great solution.

 What features are you looking for in a CMS platform?